Some workers who were exposed to benzene and were later diagnosed with cancer have earned million-dollar settlements for their suffering.

 Companies are required to protect workers from unsafe benzene exposure.
 However, many workers report unsafe working conditions and a lack of protective gear, especially in occupations involving the railroad, oil refineries, and gas stations where benzene is prevalent.

-If you or a loved one were exposed to benzene and later developed cancer, contact us today to find out if you are eligible for a lawsuit.
+ClassAction.com attorneys are currently investigating the issue.
+If you or a loved one were exposed to benzene and later developed cancer, contact us today for more information.

 NCI Warns That There is No Safe Level of Benzene Exposure